 The service covers health care for eligible residents of the province at the basic level.
-Everything from doctor’s visits and tests are covered, some pharmaceuticals are covered, certain dental services are covered, and vision appointments are as well.
+Everything from doctor's visits and tests is covered, some pharmaceuticals are covered, certain dental services are covered, and vision appointments are as well.

 What MSI doesn't cover are the extras in health care – glasses, some extensive dental work, orthotics, and upgraded hospital stays.

 MSI doesn't cover a lot of those extras but covers slightly more than what some other provinces are getting.